Magotchi/lpid-core-documents/LPID core documents.md

 Bylaw Sustaining Member (BSM) is defined as a person who:

 - a.
-Has signed a statement agreeing with the Non-Aggression Principle (NAP); and
+Has signed a statement agreeing with the Non-Aggression Principle (NAP), as written by the National Libertarian Party; and

 - b.
 Has paid minimum dues required for membership to the State Party within the last 12 consecutive months, or is a lifetime member; and